project-oak/oak/docs/concepts.md

   - A handle for the read half of a channel holding the outbound request.
   - A handle for the write half of a channel that the corresponding response message(s) should be written to.
+- **HTTP client pseudo-Node**: Provides a mechanism for Oak Nodes to make use of an external (non-Oak) HTTP or HTTPS services.
+Similar to the `gRPC client`, invocations to an `HTTP client` must have two attached handles (in the following order):

+  - A handle for the read half of a channel holding the outbound request.
+  - A handle for the write half of a channel that the corresponding response message(s) should be written to.

+  This logic is currently encapsulated in the SDK in `oak::http::client::HttpClient`.

 - **Storage pseudo-Node**: Provides a proxy mechanism for access to a persistent storage mechanism.
 Nodes that require storage functionality write storage requests to a channel that reaches the storage pseudo-Node, then read the